-The World Resources Institute will receive a total of $35,000 over two years, beginning in 2012, to illustrate how SFI requirements related to best management practices result in improvements in water quality or quantity, and how certification complements government initiatives to protect water resources.
+Starting in 2012, The World Resources Institute was awarded $35,000 over two years to illustrate how SFI requirements related to best management practices result in improvements in water quality and quantity, and how certification complements government initiatives to protect water resources.
 Work focused in the Pacific Northwest and Northeastern regions.

-In addition to the World Resources Institute, project partners include the U.S. Endowment for Forestry and Communities, Willamette Partnership and SFI Implementation Committees in the Pacific Northwest and Northern New England regions.
+In addition to the World Resources Institute, project partners included the U.S. Endowment for Forestry and Communities, Willamette Partnership and SFI Implementation Committees in the Pacific Northwest and Northern New England regions.

 About the World Resources Institute